kubedb/cli/docs/guides/postgres/custom-config/using-custom-config.md

 # Using Custom Configuration File

-KubeDB operator supports providing a custom configuration file for PostgreSQL.
+KubeDB supports providing a custom configuration file for PostgreSQL.
 This tutorial will show you how to use KubeDB to run PostgreSQL database with a custom configuration file.

 ## Before You Begin